 - Go with a very gentle soap made specifically for lingerie, silk, hosiery, or cashmere.

-- Here’s are my directions for hand washing your delicates, including my favorite soaps!
+- Here’s are my directions for hand washing your delicates, including a wonderful detergent brand Soak!

 Store them well: